-2. To conduct a non-binding advisory vote on the compensation paid by Tredegar to our named executive
+2. To conduct a non-binding advisory vote on the compensation paid by Tredegar to our named executive officers;

-3. To conduct a non-binding advisory vote on whether future advisory votes on the compensation paid by

-Tredegar to our named executive officers should occur every one, two or three years;
+3. To conduct a non-binding advisory vote on whether future advisory votes on the compensation paid by Tredegar to our named executive officers should occur every one, two or three years;

-4. To approve the Tredegar Corporation Amended and Restated 2018 Equity Incentive Plan;
+4. To approve the Tredegar Corporation Amended and Restated 2018 registered public accounting firm for the fiscal year ending December

+Equity Incentive Plan;

-$5. \quad \text{To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal} \\$ year ending December 31, 2021; and postponements of the annual meeting.
+5. To ratify the appointment of KPMG LLP as our independent

+31, 2021; and

-6. To transact any other business as may properly come before the annual meeting or any adjournments or
+6. To transact any other business as may properly come before the annual meeting or any adjournments or postponements of the annual meeting.